adfresca/sdk-unity/README.md

 4) Export Jar

 After updating the two classes as shown above, you need to export them as a single jar file into the unity project (/Assets/Plugins/Android/).
-Please make sure you only export these two classes, not the entire package.
+Please make sure you export these two classes only, not the entire package.

 <img src="https://s3-ap-northeast-1.amazonaws.com/file.adfresca.com/guide/sdk/unity/unity-android-gcm-export.png"/>